-At the QEP Committee meeting on October 29, 2018, members discussed reviewing and revising the student learning objectives.
-During the pilot of the Learning Framework in November 2018, LF professors and committee members realized that student learning objectives and the number of assignments in the course needed to be revisited.
+At the QEP Committee meeting on May 24, 2018, the committee members began developing general student learning outcomes for the Learning Framework course.
+At the QEP Committee meeting on October 29, 2018, members discussed reviewing and revising the student learning outcomes.
+During the pilot of the Learning Framework in November 2018, LF professors and committee members realized that student learning outcomes and the number of assignments in the course needed to be revisited.
 Email from LF professors, committee members, Dean Oswalt, and Dr. Powell confirm that revision of the LF course was necessary for students and instructors.
 Dr. Singletary and Dean Oswalt, met on Thursday, November 29, 2018, to start the revision process.
-The student learning outcomes listed above were divided into eight outcomes that more closely align with the course description required by the Texas Higher Education Coordinating Board's Academic Course Guide Manual.
-Both the description and the student learning outcomes now appear in the EDUC 1100 and PSYC 1100 Learning Framework course syllabi.
+The student learning outcomes were divided into eight outcomes that closely align with the course description required by the Texas Higher Education Coordinating Board's Academic Course Guide Manual.
+Both the description and the eight student learning outcomes were included in the EDUC 1100 and PSYC 1100 Learning Framework course syllabi.